-Legislative or Regulatory Actions Could Adversely Affect Our Business Activities and the Trust action that changes the loss mitigation, pre-foreclosure, foreclosure and REO management and disposition processes.
+Legislative or Regulatory Actions Could Adversely Affect Our Business Activities and the Trust

+In addition to the Dodd-Frank Act and the possible reform of Freddie Mac and Fannie Mae discussed in this Offering Circular, our business operations and those of the Servicer may be adversely affected by other legislative and regulatory actions by federal, state, and local governments, including by legislation or regulatory action that changes the loss mitigation, pre-foreclosure, foreclosure and REO management and disposition processes.
 For example, various states and local jurisdictions have implemented mediation programs designed to bring servicers and mortgagors together to negotiate workout options.
 These actions could delay the foreclosure process, increase expenses, including by potentially delaying the final resolution of Seriously Delinquent Mortgage Loans and the disposition of non-performing assets, and lead to increased Realized Losses and Certificate Writedown Amounts.
 Freddie Mac and the Servicer could also be affected by any legislative or regulatory changes that would expand the responsibilities and liability of the Servicer and assignees for maintaining vacant properties prior to foreclosure.
 FHFA has required Freddie Mac to include a requirement in the Pooling and Servicing Agreement that mandates that the Servicer pursue foreclosure if it is unable to enter into an alternative to foreclosure or otherwise donate mortgage loans generally to a third-party, despite the fact that the foreclosure process and resulting maintenance and disposition of the related REO property, including any liability and clean-up costs associated with a property, present a risk of ownership (e.g., environmental or similar owner/operator liability) that exceeds the value of the property.
 These laws and regulatory changes could significantly expand mortgage costs and liabilities leading to negative effects on the Trust.
 The Trust could also be affected by legislative or regulatory changes that require principal reductions or forgiveness, including through the bankruptcy process, which could also affect how we determine principal prepayments (e.g., if SPS is required to effect forgiveness with respect to certain delinquent Mortgage Loans, any such forgiven amount with respect to a Distribution Date could result in an increased amount of unscheduled principal (to the extent amounts are forgiven), which will lead to an increased amount of principal being paid on the related Certificates for such Distribution Date).
 These laws and regulations are sometimes created with little or no advance warning and Freddie Mac and the Servicer may have limited ability to participate in the legislative or regulatory process.